TobiasViskum/viskum-react-server-router/README.md

 Layouts: Persists state across navigations (unless nested inside a template)

-Templates: Remounts on every navigation and all its children
+Templates: Remounts on every navigation with all its children

 Loading: Loading page until suspense boundaries are resolved